thomasmarsh/python-turtle/turtle.md

         (self.position, self.angle) = self.stack.pop()
 ```

-The only thing remaining is to add support for brackets to `LSys` and add an L-system which uses them.
+This is identical to how we saved the state in our `stack.py` example with the exception that we need to save both our position and angle with each stack operation.

+Now we need to add support for brackets to `LSys` and add an L-system which uses them.
 In `lsys.py`, add the following checks to the series of `if`/`elif` statements in the `run` method:

 ```python
             elif cmd == '[':